Conal2023/RPSLS/README.md

     - Here both social links to Github and Linkedin are displayed.
 Both link will open in a new tab and direct you to my profiles on both.
 ![Footer](docs/screenshots/footer.JPG)

+## Testing

+- I have tested this web page on three different browsers and works on all: Chrome, Edge, and Firefox
+- Device toolbar was also used to see the website through different screen sizes.
+- All buttons on the page were tested and confirmed to be working as they should.
+- Confirmed the correct results were given for all options.